BinaryWorld0101201/ShinobuBotNet/README.md

 the botnet is fully powered by the service API.
 ### ALL CODE IS ADAPTED ONLY FOR HOSTING SERVICES!
 You will also be provided with a DLL API helper for writing your own virus without the participation of the Creator.
-Follow ShinobuBotNet news in our telegram [telegram channel](https://t.me/ShinobuBotNet)
+Follow ShinobuBotNet news in our [telegram](https://t.me/ShinobuBotNet)